TritonDataCenter/manta/docs/manta-ops.md

 * Services log to a service-specific log file in bunyan format (e.g., /var/log/muskie.log).
 * Services log to an application-specific log file (e.g., haproxy, postgres).

-In all cases, for all components, all logs of interest are rotated hourly into /var/log/manta/upload.
-Those log files are subsequently uploaded into Manta under `/poseidon/stor/logs/COMPONENT/YYYY/MM/DD/HH`.
-As a result, historical logs are always available in Manta.

 Most custom services use the bunyan format.
 The "bunyan" tool is installed in /usr/bin to view these logs.
 You can also [snoop logs of running services in